Basketball is not all about jumping, tossing the ball from one person to another, or making the perfect swish, but it’s about statistics and teamwork.

 Later on, Ice Cube fired triple-doubles in the 90s.
 He mentioned his glorifying moments in his famous song “It Was a Good Day” by quoting the line “messed around and got a triple-double.”

-Unfortunately, triple-doubles’ rates decreased in the 90s when Larry Bird and Magic Johnson retired from basketball.
-After these two, Jason Kidd, David Robinson, Grant Hill, and Charles Barkley became the top-best triple-double makers in the basketball court.
-Grant Hill was the most mesmerizing player, as he scored 10 in one year and 13 the other.
+Unfortunately, triple-doubles rates decreased in the 90s when Larry Bird and Magic Johnson retired from basketball.
+After these two, Jason Kidd, David Robinson, Grant Hill, and Charles Barkley became the top-best triple-double makers on the basketball court.
+Grant Hill was the most mesmerizing player, as he scored 10 in one year and 13 in the other.

 Regarding the millennium players, Jason Kidd carried on the legacy of best triple-doubles in 2009 while leading the team for 7/10 years.